-When you deployed the full stack of product containers in Getting Started, you were employing the server profiles associated with each of our products.
-In the YAML files, you'll see entries such as this for each product instance:
+When you deployed the full stack of product containers in Getting Started, you used the server profiles associated with each of our products.
+In the YAML files, you'll see entries like the following for each product instance:

 environment: - SERVER_PROFILE_URL=https://github.com/pingidentity/pingidentity-server-profiles.git - SERVER_PROFILE_PATH=baseline/pingaccess

 Our pingidentity-server-profiles repository, indicated by the

 SERVER_PROFILE_URL environment variable, contains the server profiles we use for our DevOps deployment examples.
 The

 SERVER_PROFILE_PATH environment variable indicates the location of the product profile data to use.
 In the previous example, the PingAccess profile data is located in the